TaherA51/Sudoku-Project/README.md

 - Implement the generate_sudoku function outside the class
 - Write unit tests for the SudokuGenerator class methods

-### Person 2: User Interface and PyGame Integration
+### Person 2: User Interface and PyGame Integration- COMPLETED

 **Specific Tasks:**
 - Set up the PyGame environment and create the main game window